morganbanet/morganbanet/README.md

 I have knowledge in frameworks and languages such as React, JavaScript, Express/Node.js, and MongoDB.
 I am most self taught, have read several books, and taken multiple online course.
 I'm always eager to learn and get hands on with new technologies.

 I am a highly motivated individual, and I have a constant desire to push myself to overcome new challenges.
-My main skills and interest lay in technology and development and am always working to develop these further.
+My main skills and interest lay in technology and development and I am always seeking to enhance my knoweledge of them.

 If you would like to contact me, please do so here:<br>
 📩 morganbacontact@tutanota.com